 My Messages allows us to send customized messages to individual Subscribers.
 Your role and requests will determine the messages you receive.
-My Messages content includes Subscriber User IDs and troubleshooting assistance during calls with the Customer Contact Center.
+My Messages content includes Subscriber User IDs and troubleshooting assistance during calls with the Support Center.
 FedLine Subscribers are able to receive messages with attachments from the Federal Reserve Banks via My Messages.
 Attachments may include documents such as security access reports and forms.

 - How long do messages remain in My Messages?

 Messages you receive will remain in your mailbox until their stated expiration dates.

 - Will I still receive Federal Reserve Bank emails in my personal email inbox?

 Yes, My Messages will not replace other communication channels we use.
 Contacts at your organization will continue to receive operational communications, publications and other Federal Reserve Bank emails via the email addresses we have on file.